 If there is any doubt, consider dynamic function testing to confirm isolated nature of hypogonadism.

 With isolated hypogonadotropic hypogonadism, the pituitary is likely to be structurally normal.
-If this is confirmed on MRI scanning, no further imaging need be undertaken in the future.
+If the hypogonadism is mild (eg testosterone >6nmo/l), isolated and of late onset eg associated with adiposity and type 2 diabetes mellitus, imaging may not be requried.
+For more severe cases, a structurally normal pitutiary on MRI scanning is reassuring that no further imaging need be undertaken in the future.

 Documented low bone mineral density will inform decision whether to initiate treatment.